Yo, dude. I'm Blackie.

 Snowy Plover for California State Parks.
 Among

-his recent photos are the activities at the Gualala Arts Center, where
+his more recent photos are the activities at the Gualala Arts Center, where

-Dad has photographed both fund raisers and productions at Gualala Arts Theater (where he sets up
+Dad has photographed both fund raisers and productions at Gualala Arts Theater (where he set up

-and operates the lighting for the performances while Mom works
+and operated the lighting for the performances while Mom worked

 backstage moving furniture, actors etc.)